Research & Case Studies

 “Social Media Influencer’s Crisis Responses and The Short and Long-Term Effects on Their Brand and Reputation”

-From September to December 2024, I researched how a social media influencer’s public response to a crisis can impact their long-lasting reputation on the Internet.
+From September to December 2024, I researched how a social media influencer’s (SMI) public response to a crisis can impact their long-lasting reputation on the Internet.
 The objective for this research is to establish a response formula for SMIs to implement in a crisis that reduces any damage to their brand and maintains/repairs the relationship with their followers.

 I utilized a qualitative method and content analysis in this study to code for sentiment of three sample crisis responses and the comments’ responses to determine the overall nature.
 As a result, I found that a serious tone, a remorseful apology, and citing ways that the influencer will improve moving forward led to a positive sentiment in the comments.